Maritime Museum (Indonesia): Collection

 The museum focuses on the maritime history of Indonesia.
 Some of the displays are Dutch East Indian ship models and cannons.
 There is also a scale model of the island Onrust which was the former shipyard for repair of the Dutch East Indian ships.

 In the field of traditional sailing, the museum owns various ship models from the Indonesian Archipelago.
-A model of a Majapahit ship from ancient Java was in display, based on the Borobudur ship depicted on the bas-relief from Borobudur temple.
-A particularly rare collection are the Pinisi, Lancang, and Gelati traditional vessels.
+A model of a Majapahit ship from ancient Java was on display, based on the Borobudur ship depicted on the bas-relief from Borobudur temple.
+A particularly rare collection is the Pinisi, Lancang, and Gelati traditional vessels.
 There is also an exhibition of shipbuilding tools as well as descriptions of the maritime traditions and folklore.

-In the field of modern shipping, the museum displays various navigational aids, Indonesian Navy maps, information about lighthouses and old pictures of voyages of the K.P.M. ships.
+In the field of modern shipping, the museum displays various navigational aids, Indonesian Navy maps, information about lighthouses, and old pictures of voyages of the K.P.M. ships.

 The museum also shows a display of "Biological Oceanography", showing the biodiversity of the coastal areas of Indonesia.

 2018 fire

-On the morning of 16 January 2018, a fire started at the museum and burned most of the building and its collection.
+On the morning of 16 January 2018, a fire started at the museum and burned most of the building.

 Surrounding area

 The museum is located in Jakarta Old Town, the historic center of Jakarta.
-It is within a walkable distance from other cultural heritage displaying the history Batavia e.g. Jakarta History Museum, Wayang Museum, and the Sunda Kelapa harbor.
+It is within a walkable distance from other cultural heritage displaying the history Batavia e.g. Jakarta History Museum, Wayang Museum, and the Sunda Kelapa Harbor.